NASA Puffin: Development

-As of August 2010, the one-third scale model of the Puffin was briefly on display at the NASA Langley campus for the filming of the Discovery network series Dean of Invention.
+As of August 2010, the one-third scale model of the Puffin was briefly on display at the NASA Langley campus for the filming of the Discovery Channel series Dean of Invention.
 The Puffin simulator was also demonstrated.
 The Puffin was slated to appear in the eighth and final episode of the show.
 The aircraft was never built at full-scale nor extensively tested.
+The Puffin project was worked on by several research institutions.
+Each institution's major contributions to the Puffin are listed below.